wojciech-kulik/xcodebuild.nvim/README.md

 ```

 3. Toggle code coverage `:XcodebuildToggleCodeCoverage` or `:lua require("xcodebuild.actions").toggle_code_coverage(true)`.
-4. Run tests - once it's finished, code coverage should appear on the sidebar with line numbers.
+4. Run tests - once they're finished, code coverage should appear on the sidebar with line numbers.
 5. You can jump between code coverage marks using `:XcodebuildJumpToPrevCoverage` and `:XcodebuildJumpToNextCoverage`.
 6. You can also check out the report using `:XcodebuildShowCodeCoverageReport` command.